vistorian/vistorian.github.io/visualizations.md

 ### Visual Encoding

-Layout = Connectivity: The node-link diagram uses the simple default [force-directed](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) layout, implemented in [D3](https://bl.ocks.org/mbostock/4062045).
+Layout: The node-link diagram uses the simple default [force-directed](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) layout, implemented in [D3](https://bl.ocks.org/mbostock/4062045).
 Nodes with many common neighbors are drawn closer to each other, while nodes with few connections are drawn at the periphery of the layout.

-* Node size = Number of connections: Larger nodes indicate nodes with more connections, smaller nodes have less connections ([node degree](https://mathworld.wolfram.com/VertexDegree.html))
+* **Node size:** Number of connections: Larger nodes indicate nodes with more connections, smaller nodes have less connections ([node degree](https://mathworld.wolfram.com/VertexDegree.html))
-* Multiple lines = multiple relations: Multiple straight lines between two nodes indicate multiple links, e.g. different letters or different types of relationships.
+* **Multiple lines:** multiple relations: Multiple straight lines between two nodes indicate multiple links, e.g. different letters or different types of relationships.
-* Line thickness = relation weight: lines of different thickness indicate relations of different strength (or weight).
+* **Line thickness:** relation weight: lines of different thickness indicate relations of different strength (or weight).
-* Line color = relation type: Different colors mean different types of relation.
+* **Line color:** relation type: Different colors mean different types of relation.
 A color legend is presented in the Browser (see below).

 ### Interaction
-* Zoom: Move mouse wheel (or use the specific zooming gesture on your device)
+* **Zoom:** Move mouse wheel (or use the specific zooming gesture on your device)
-* Pan: Drag on the empty plane with the mouse
+* **Pan:** Drag on the empty plane with the mouse
-* Show node label by hovering over a node
+* **Show node label** by hovering over a node
-* Fix or hide the node label by clicking on the node
+* **Fix or hide the node label** by clicking on the node
-* Hide/show relation type by clicking onto the colored circle in the legend.
+* **Hide/show relation type** by clicking onto the colored circle in the legend.
 The circle is filled if relations of that type are shown in the visualization and empty (white) when the relations of this type are not shown.

+### Visual Patterns
+* Relative node size
+* Link transparency
+* Link width
+* Gap between multiple links (between same nodes)

-## Visual Patterns
+### Visual Patterns

 Often, we look at visualizations with preconceptions.
 That means, we're seeing just what we want to see.
 That also means that we do not see new things.
 Exploring a network means to see new things.
 The network below shows letter correspondences between persons.
 Colors indicate types of letters.